 "Course: BGA Rework-A Primer-Reflow"

 After part placement, the applied solder must be reflowed to attach the BGA to the PCB pads.
-Preheating the entire PCB to between 70°C and 125°C is critical to minimizing PCB distortion during the heat cycle.
+Preheating the entire PCB to between 70°C and 125°C is critical to minimizing PCB warpage during the heat cycle.
 The thermal profile already developed should have the following basic characteristics:

 In addition, care must be taken to ensure that adjacent components are not damaged during the reflow process.
 This care must be extended to components with low melting points such as connectors or standoffs or adjacent moisture-sensitive devices.
 Care should also be taken to not overheat any internal thermal grease if the BGA is capped.